-Discover your passion with Christian art professionals who can help you inspire creativity in the hearts and minds of children.
+Discover your passion of visual arts and inspire children to be creative.
 The visual arts education degree equips you to teach visual art to children in grades K-12 within a public or private school setting.
 This degree also prepares you for further graduate study.

 Why study visual arts education at Northwestern?

-At Northwestern, you can develop your unique gifts and strengths as a teacher and servant leader.
-Here you will learn from seasoned teachers who share your faith and enjoy helping others learn.
-Our caring faculty will help you learn to engage God’s children through artistic platforms and become role models for their future success.
+Since 1991, Education students have grown into their unique strengths as a teacher and servant leader.
+You will learn from seasoned, Christian teachers who share your faith.
+Faculty will help you learn to engage God’s children through artistic platforms and be a role model.
 You can grow your professional portfolio and showcase your art in exhibits throughout the year hosted by Northwestern.

-Northwestern’s beautiful campus is only 15 minutes away from major art and design centers, which allows for regular field trips to places like the Walker Art Center, the Minneapolis Institute of Art, and the Swedish Institute to view others’ work and be inspired.
-With campus so close to downtown Minneapolis and St. Paul, students can take advantage of opportunities in Minnesota’s thriving education system.
+Northwestern’s beautiful campus is only 15 minutes away from major art and design centers.
+Students visit the Walker Art Center, the Minneapolis Institute of Art, and the Swedish Institute to view others’ work.

-The School of Education provides teacher education programs approved by the MN Professional Educator Licensing and Standards Board and as a result meet the state standards adopted for licensure programs as defined in state rule 8710.2000 through 8710.8080.
-All licensure programs are aligned with INTASC (Interstate Teacher Assessment and Support Consortium) standards and the Minnesota Standards of Effective Practice.
+The School of Education provides teacher education programs approved by the MN Professional Educator Licensing and Standards Board.
+As a result, we meet Minnesota's standard adopted for licensure programs as defined in state rule 8710.2000 through 8710.8080.
+All licensure programs align with INTASC (Interstate Teacher Assessment and Support Consortium) standards.

 The School of Education has hosted Christian Educators Association International (CEAI) events, and is a member of CEAI.